Factual/drake/README.md

 ### Run Drake from the jar

-Once you've built the uberjar, you can run Drake like this:
+Once you've built or downloaded the uberjar, you can run Drake like this:

 ```bash
 $ java -jar drake.jar